Amen-Haj-Brahim/document-cropping-image-segmentation/README.md

-# document-cropper by fine tuning Mask RCNN on a dataset of papers
+# document-cropper with fine tuned yolov8seg-nano on a dataset of papers

-#### Data is labeled in yolov8 format but you choose just change the implementation of data loading
-#state : horrible
+### The app crops the document from an image using image segmentation, for now we have a mobile app and a streamlit app and make a web app.

-To do next:
+# to do next:

+- mobile app
+- test performance on various phones
+- quantize model to int8 and compare to float16
+- streamlit
+- web app
-### get more data and label it
+- retrain on more data
-### train on new set
-### crop the segmented output and integrate it in a flask api for the web app as well as a streamlit version
+- maybe maintain the project

+# authors
+@Amen-Haj-Brahim
+@BoubakerMajdi
+@Chattimen